mbmccormick/mbmccormick.github.io/_posts/2010-03-25-enabling-remote-desktop-on-windows-7-home-premium.md

 tags:
   - tutorial
 ---
-#

 My reasoning for this post is two-fold: I wanted to get Remote Desktop enabled on my new laptop, so that I can connect remotely from my Android phone.
-I also wanted to enable concurrent sessions for the laptop computers at home, in the common event that my family members need assistance from me while I’m at home.
+I also wanted to enable concurrent sessions for the laptop computers at home, in the common event that my family members need assistance from me while I'm at home.

-On the main computer/server/multimedia powerhouse at home, I had previously used Sala’s Terminal Server Patch to accomplish this.
-But because of the architecture changes made to the Windows operating system since Windows XP, Sala’s patch was not going to make the cut.
+On the main computer/server/multimedia powerhouse at home, I had previously used Sala's Terminal Server Patch to accomplish this.
+But because of the architecture changes made to the Windows operating system since Windows XP, Sala's patch was not going to make the cut.

 I recently ran across a [forum post][1], which makes this process so much easier.
 If you want, you can skip forum post and download the utility [here][2].
 Not only does this tool enable Remote Desktop on any version of Windows 7, it also allows for concurrent sessions.